Dolly Castro Flaunts Signature Curves In Shimmery Leggings & Bra

 Dolly Castro took to social media earlier today to share a sexy photo of herself in shimmery leggings and a mismatched bra.
-Last week, the fitness trainer delighted her fans when she ditched her normal activewear and slipped into some sexy swimsuits, showcasing her well-known figure but this week, she appeared to be back to business, rocking a sexy workout set.
+Last week, the fitness trainer delighted her fans when she ditched her normal activewear and slipped into some sexy swimsuits to showcase her well-known figure.
+Yet, this week, she appeared to be back to business by rocking a sexy workout set.

 For the hot new photo op, the model posed in her kitchen, leaning her tush against the counter.
-She looked picture-perfect in a pair of skintight and shimmery leggings that hugged her body like a glove, showing off her pert derriere as well as her muscular stems.
-The pants were high-waisted and hit above her naval while her taut tummy was also on display.
-She paired the bottoms with a strappy green bra and held a smoothie in her hand while a jar of protein powder sat next to her.
+She looked picture-perfect in a pair of skintight, shimmery leggings that hugged her body like a glove and showed off her pert derriere as well as her muscular stems.
+The pants were high-waisted and hit above her navel while her taut tummy was also on display.
+She paired the bottoms with a strappy green bra.
+She held a smoothie in her hand while a jar of protein powder sat nearby.

-The Nicaraguan beauty was all smiles, flashing her pearly whites and rocking a stunning makeup application that included eyeliner, mascara, blush, highlighter, and lipstick.
+The Nicaraguan beauty was all smiles, flashing her pearly whites.
+She rocked a stunning makeup application that included eyeliner, mascara, blush, highlighter, and lipstick.
 To add to the beauty of her look, she wore her gorgeous, dark locks down and curled.
 In the caption, she plugged 1st Phorm’s Snickers Protein Smoothie, telling her fans that it’s a must-try.

 View this post on Instagram